audacity/audacity/README.txt

  * Effects:
    * Built in effects now support presets.
+   * New Limiter effect replaces Hard Limiter effect.
+   * New Crossfade Clips effect to apply a simple crossfade to a selected pair of clips in a single audio track.
    * Can now add/remove effects from Generate and Effects menus.
    * New version of Vocal Removal Effect.
    * Classic Filters' now included as an opt-in effect.

  * Interface:
-   * Much faster editing with larger projects, thanks to a faster method for storing the autorecovery file.
+   * Much faster editing with larger projects, thanks to a faster method for storing the autosave recovery file.
    * Performance improvements for Draw Tool and zooming of Spectrogram views.
    * Zero-padding Spectrograms Preference smooths the image for short window sizes.
    * Scrubbing and Seeking, including backwards play.
-   * Quick-Play from timeline enhancements Timeline, particularly for looping.
+   * Quick-Play from Timeline enhancements, particularly for looping.
    * (Windows) Language of Audacity user interface is now set in installer.
-   * More VI usability enhancements, track focus & navigation.
+   * More VI usability enhancements for track focus & navigation.

  * Other Changes:
-   * Upgraded to Nyquist 3.0.9 and FLAC lib.
+   * Upgraded to Nyquist 3.0.9 and libflac 1.3.1.
    * Upgraded LV2 libs, LV2 GUIs on Linux, LV2 factory Presets.
    * Crash report integration.
-   * Modules enabled.
-Mod Nyqbench available as an experimental module (but not in the default download).
+   * Modules can be enabled in Preferences.
+Mod-nyq-bench available as an experimental module (but not in the default download).

 Bug fixes:

- * Crashes:
+ * Crashes
    * Crash using Undo while dragging sample points
-   * Crash using File > Close on project window when Screenshot Tools is open.
+   * Crash using File > Close on project window when Screenshot Tools was open.
-   * Crash closing Track Gain or Pan adjustment box on Mac.
-   * Crash closing project window between save project dialogues
-   * SPACE cannot be used/may crash in context menus that have a checkbox.
    * FFmpeg Custom Export: Crashes importing presets.
+   * (OS X) Crash closing Track Gain or Pan adjustment box.
+   * (OS X) Crash closing project window between save project dialogues
-   * TAL VST (but not other VST's) crashes if previewing built-in effect
+   * (Linux) TAL VST (but not other VST's) crashed if previewing built-in effect
+   * (Linux) SPACE could not be used/could crash in context menus that have a checkbox.

- * Interface:
+ * Interface
-   * LV2 effects don't use parameters when using chains.
+   * LV2 effects did not use parameters when using Chains.
-   * Built in Generators not usable in Chains.
+   * Built in Generators were not usable in Chains.
-   * Plot Spectrum: Can't change values without losing focus.
+   * Plot Spectrum could not change values without losing focus.
-   * Changing Windows default devices in Audacity session breaks recording or playback until rescan.
-   * Track dropdown menu settings may affect other tracks
+   * Track dropdown menu settings could affect other tracks.
-   * Slight mismatch of vertical scale with linear spectrogram view
+   * Slight mismatch of vertical scale with linear spectrogram view.
-   * RTP effect Play/Stop button remains deactivated after built-in preview ends
+   * RTP effect Play/Stop button remained deactivated after built-in preview ended.
-   * Contrast: "Move forward or backward thru active windows" does not refocus Contrast.
+   * Contrast: "Move forward or backward through active windows" did not refocus Contrast.
-   * LADSPA generate plug-ins fail when white space selected.
+   * LADSPA and LV2 generate plug-ins failed when white space selected.

- * Imports and Exports
-   * Confusing behaviour importing / exporting AU presets, different to VST preset import/ export

- * Mac OS X:
+ * Mac OS X
-   * Apple Audio Units silently apply an imported preset
+   * Confusing behaviour importing / exporting AU presets.
+In particular, Apple Audio Units silently applied an imported preset.

 -------------------------------------------------------------------------------